min2ha/ukwa-site/content/target/63028/index.en.md

   "subject": "Brexit"
 }

-# London Assembly: Work on the Impact of Brexit

 The London Assembly has been keeping a close watch on developments over the last year and a number of committees, including the Economy Committee and EU Exit Working Group have been examining the issue of Brexit and its impact to ensure London’s voice is heard over the course of the debate and during the negotiation process.